 What’s next

-- Investigations into the circumstances surrounding Kirk's assassination are ongoing, with calls for accountability.
+• Investigations into Kirk's assassination are ongoing, with calls for a thorough review of political violence.